char/ssh-lockbox/README.md

 Without authentication, keys are publicised without comment fields, à la GitHub's `https://github.com/<user>.keys` route.

 With authentication, it is possible to access the keys with the comment field intact.

+## Configuration

+Configuration can be achieved via a `.env` file or through environment variables.

+The configuration entries are as follows:

+- `DATABASE_URL`: A connection URL for the application's database.
+A configuration (using SQLite) for development is included in `.env.schema`.
+- `SESSION_SECRET_KEY`: The secret key to sign session information with.
+This should be a randomly generated blob of data.
+- `REGISTRATION_ENABLED`: Whether to permit arbitrary user registration.